dragonspoiler1/CPS_Internship_Leitner_2025/README.md

 - Revamp the system that has been built and especiially improve on the communication between the EV3's.
 - Track or keep count of the blocks in the system
-- Add a Possibility to change configurations of the Machine during its runtime -> Possible through the ESP32
+- Add a Possibility to change configurations of the Machine during its runtime
-- Add a Transporter that can bring the blocks that are sorted out to another Location
-- Make a 3D Model/Render of the Build and Upload it here
 - Learn and improve existing foundations
 - Have fun